share-research/nd-funder-prototype/README.md

 To generate graphs:

-    node scripts/generateGraph.js && ./node_modules/.bin/static .
+    node scripts/generateGraph.js && npm start

-And then browse to http://127.0.0.1:8080/viz/cyto/.
+And then browse to http://127.0.0.1:1842/viz/cyto/.
+It will take a minute to load.
 Working on a D3 version, but that's not working yet.

 #TODO
 * 3 - Create visualization to plot on graph clustering based on co-author on paper